 Even mattresses that are called organic can have materials that have some toxic off-gassing, so it’s important to know what to look for in an organic mattress.

 It’s difficult to know how much an individual mattress might be off-gassing.
 It really depends on what’s in the mattress, and this varies greatly between different types of mattress materials and manufacturers.
 Sometimes it’s obvious because you can actually smell the chemical odor.
 But a mattress can still off-gas even when it’s 10 years old and there’s no chemical smell.

 What if You Can’t Afford an Organic Mattress?

 If you can’t afford to buy an organic mattress, how do you block the off-gassing from a typical toxic mattress?
-We are sometimes asked this question, and I wish we had a good answer.
+We are frequently asked this question, and I wish we had a good answer.
 The quick answer is there is no real solution, except to make it a priority to buy a safe and healthy mattress as soon as you can.

 Please note: This article is about mattresses for older children and adults – not babies.
 Please read this article for protecting babies.

 Do Dust Mite Covers, Barrier Cloths, or Organic Mattress Pads Block Chemical Off-Gassing?

 People sometimes assume that a dust mite allergy cover, barrier cloth or organic mattress pad will block the off-gassing.
 This is not true.